vitonsky/plausible-client/README.md

 It may be useful to skip events of users who should not be tracked, ignore irrelevant events by its props, and for development purposes.

-Just define predicate `filter` in config, that receive event object and return `true` to send request and `false` to skip.
+Just define predicate `filter` in config:
+- it receive event object as first parameter and event name as second
+- it must return `true` to send request and `false` to skip

 ```ts
 import { Plausible, enableAutoOutboundTracking } from 'plausible-client';